descatal/msclang/README.md

 I am super confused by this, and upon deciphering it in terms of stack and commands, what I found is that the boolean logic is the same.
 It is not like the script doesn't use 0x35 in other parts, so I don't get why the game requires this specific change.
 4. The game either accepts binaryOperationsFloat, or the conditions for isCommandFloat is not the same for my game's script.
+5. The game only accepts pushInt, so -i arg is needed

 ### Requirements